grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Using a custom namespace solves problems later on because you do not have to overwrite the default namespace.

-1. Create a unique Kubernetes namespace, for example tempo-test:
+1. Create a unique Kubernetes namespace, for example `tempo-test`:

 ```bash
 kubectl create namespace tempo-test